 Of course, I love it here!
 Myanmar is my home away from home now.
 It was just the other day I was on my visa run in Thailand and I was actually missing Myanmar!

 I’ve actually convinced one of my friends (my roommate from the TESOL) living in Thailand to move to Myanmar with me once her contract ends.
-So we will both work an extra 6 months than we planned before travelling Asia together!!
+So we will both work an extra 6 months than we planned before traveling Asia together!!

 Jordan is from a small beach town in Australia, after much hesitation, she finally handed in her resignation and headed to Myanmar to teach English and travel through Asia.
 She’s fully immersed herself to the Burmese culture, not looking back and even plans to extend her stay by another 6 months.